PDLT-University-of-York/test-split-site/docs/training/workshops-resources/index.md

 [Browse the schedule and sign up for sessions](#sign-up-for-sessions) using the Google form below.

+Book a 25-minute 1:1 consultation with DET for personalised help with your Ultra VLE site.

+Bring any topic you would like guidance on, such as:

+- follow-up questions after using our on-demand training and guides
+- advice on setting up a site for teaching
+- selecting appropriate tools and workflows to support your teaching
+- using specific Ultra features
+- checking settings are appropriate

 <div class="grid cards wide" markdown>

 -   :simple-go: **Getting started with Ultra**